yxuansu/SimCTG/SimCTGEncDec/README.md

 model = SimCTGT5(model_name, special_token_list=[])
 ```

-Next, we prepare the input article as
+Next, we prepare the input article as:
 ```python
 ARTICLE = """ New York (CNN)When Liana Barrientos was 23 years old, she got married in Westchester County, New York.
 A year later, she got married again in Westchester County, but to a different man and without divorcing her first husband.